FozzieUK/FoxESS-Canbus-Protocol/README.md

 for the BMS (b7=01) then convert b6 hex to decimal 0x12 = 018 , and if b6 was 0x14 then = 020

-** Note4: 0x1876 cell volts min / max - these appear to be used by the inverter to populate Home Assistant sensors (not 0x1874 b4-b7 which stay at a constant 3,300mV hi/lo)
+** Note4: 0x1876 cell volts min / max - these appear to be used by the inverter to populate Home Assistant sensors (0x1874 b4-b7 are the BMS cut voltages usually a steady 3,200mV hi/lo)

 ** Note5: 0x1875 b2 contains status for operational packs (responding) in binary so 01111111 is pack 8 not operational, 11101101 is pack 5 & 2 not operational